Twins vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Wade Miley (6-3) for his 17th start of the season.
+- Corbin Burnes (9-6) will take the mound for the Brewers, his 26th start of the season.

 |Opponent